SAFCSP-Team/c-bootcamp/README.md

 This repository serves as a resource for the `C` programming language.
 Providing various tools, libraries, and documentation to support learning and development in `C`.

-This repository will be updated frequently during the time of the course.
+The repository will be regularly updated with new content throughout the course duration.

 ## Table of Contents

 - Introduction